-Bicycles may not be ridden in the residence halls.
+Bicycles, skateboards, roller skates, in-line skates, scooters and other such items may not be ridden in the residence halls.
 Bicycles may not be parked in walkways, hallways, stairways, or entrances.
-Bicycles should only be locked to bicycle racks.
+Bicycles should only be locked to bicycle racks and stored in designated areas.